 Other market price risk

-In 2019, the Company was exposed to equity price risk arising from its investments in equity securities which were classified at FVOCI.
+In 2021, the Company was exposed to price risk arising from its investments in equity securities which were designated at FVOCI.
 These investments were quoted on Singapore Exchange.

 Sensitivity analysis for price risk of quoted financial instruments